-In simple language, this means, essentially, that you can feel free to borrow money for college from the federal government knowing that after you’ve made 240 monthly payments on your debt (no matter how much you have or have not paid off), you won’t be required to put out anymore monthly payments.
+In simple language, this means, essentially, that you can feel free to borrow money for college from the federal government knowing that after you’ve made a total of 240 monthly payments on your debt (no matter how much you have or have not paid off), you won’t be required to put out anymore monthly payments.

 Keep in mind that this objective is not completely perfect–you will still be required to pay taxes on the forgiven debt, but this will be described in further detail later on.

 The Pay As You Earn Student Loan Repayment Plan

 We explain Pay As You Earn in detail further down on this page, but to understand what this program can offer you, how it works, and what are the best ways to take advantage of it, please visit this our page about the PAYE plan here.

 To summarize, PAYE is an income-based repayment plan that offers total debt forgiveness after you’ve made 240 months worth of payments on your federal student loan debt.

 No matter how much money you’ve borrowed or how much you still owe, you’ll stop having to make monthly payments after making 240 monthly payments.